July 23, 2021

 Poor oral health can lead to heart disease, cancer, osteoporosis, respiratory disease or diabetes.
 It can also lead to low birth weight in infants or premature births.
 Regular dental visits during pregnancy are crucial in promoting the health of your unborn child.

-Preventive dentistry can considerably save you money by preventing the need for costly dental procedures to restore your dental health.
+Preventive dentistry at Genesis Dental in Utah and Kansas can considerably save you money by preventing the need for costly dental procedures to restore your dental health.
 Schedule a visit to your local dentist today, whether you’re in Salt Lake City, Utah or any other part of the globe, a regular visit to your dentist is good for your health.